spmallick/learnopencv/Contour-Detection-using-OpenCV/README.md

 ### Python

-Install a supported OpenCV version and run each example from the repository directory.
-Input paths are resolved from the script location, so the commands also work from another current directory.
+Install a supported OpenCV version and run the commands below from the project directory.
+The examples resolve their bundled input images from the script location, so absolute script paths also work from another current directory.

 ```shell
 python3 -m pip install -r python/requirements.txt